Electricity Bills - what you need to know and how we can help you lower them

 What charges make up your electricity bill?

 The five main components that make up your energy bill are:

 - Wholesale Electricity

 - Network Fees

 These components cover the cost of electricity generation, the poles and wires that deliver energy to your home, renewable schemes and projects, and supporting UN carbon offset.
 The actual cost of wholesale energy is usually less than half of your total electricity bill, while the other charges help keep our country powered up.

 Now let’s look at these components in more detail.

 Let’s break down your bill.

 Wholesale Electricity Prices and the Spot Market

 The electricity spot market is managed by the Australia Energy Market Operator (AEMO) who purchases energy from generators in 5-minute increments.
 Generators bid a volume and price per kWh and AEMO accepts bids until they have enough electricity to meet the demand for the next 5-minute period.
 The highest accepted bid becomes the wholesale rate for that period.
-These prices are then averaged out over 30 minutes to make the wholesale spot price.
 All financial settlements between retailers, generators, and AEMO are based on the spot price.
 Usually, the wholesale spot price of electricity fluctuates between $0.05 - $0.15 per kWh.

 All retailers incur and pass on the same forecast Network Fees.
 These fees cover the cost of building and maintaining the poles and wires that deliver electricity to your home.
 Network fees include:

 - A Daily Charge - for being connected to the energy network.
 Each Network charges different daily rates, and it varies significantly from one Network to another.
 The charges range from 6c to 79c per day, which can become substantial over a year.